Who We Are

 Tracy’s ideal day includes waking up without an alarm, taking a long walk while listening to one of her favorite podcasts or favorite country artist, Eric Church, watching a matinee movie with her sweet husband, Todd, and enjoying dinner at her favorite restaurant, Coastal Flats (the calamari is a MUST!).

-Stela’s ideal day includes eating salt and vinegar chips on a beach with her soon-to-be-husband Brandon and dog Eli while listening to 80’s and 90’s pop music (with a little Pitbull mixed in), followed by an all-you-can-eat sushi dinner.
+Stela’s ideal day includes eating salt and vinegar chips on a beach with her husband Brandon, son Kai and dog Manny Pacquiao while listening to 80’s and 90’s pop music (with a little Pitbull mixed in), followed by an all-you-can-eat sushi dinner.

 Senior Consultant|San Francisco, CA